 - Leaving for school, work, preschool, or errands

 - Naptime for younger kids (work, exercise, rest, or meal prep for you)

-- Afternoon Routines including household time and homework time (everyone pitch in for laundry, clean up, or other)
+- Kids do their afternoon routines including household time and homework time (everyone pitches in for laundry, clean up, or other)

 - Family Time and Activities

 - Kids do their bedtime routines